Do you know how to start a conversation on LinkedIn?

 LinkedIn is the ultimate networking watering hole.
 It’s also the perfect fishing hole to start a conversation.

 You have to know when your audience is tugging on the ‘fishing line’, so you can begin the right kind of conversation.
 We’ve identified 42 ways you can begin to have a conversation with your network.

 Don’t think anyone wants to hear from you on LinkedIn?
 Your customers or contacts are willing to engage with you on LinkedIn!
 They may not reach out and say “call me”; but, they will give you a signal.
 For instance, they’ll like an intelligent insight you make on a LinkedIn post.
 Or, they’ll share a LinkedIn Article you wrote.
 Too many job seekers, professionals, or sales experts miss these triggers.

 Missed triggers leave valuable connection opportunities on the table.
 These big misses result in missing sales quotas, job opportunities, and a more valuable reputation.

-3 Reasons Why It’s Important to Know the LinkedIn Triggers
+3 Reasons Why It’s Important to Know How to Start LinkedIn Conversation

 - 69% of B2B buyers say solution and business-landscape knowledge is an essential vendor quality.
 One that will get you hired, reports Demand Gen Report in their 2020 B2B Buyer Behavior Study.
 Understanding these passive triggers will help you start a conversation.
 You can use them to begin to clarify a question or expand your visibility.